murphytalk/finance/README.md

 Python scripts are used to scrape broker's web site to download performance data.

  1. [scraper.py](src/main/python/scraper.py) does the actual scraping.
 It reads login credentials from a ini file, which is defined in [config.py](src/main/python/config.py).
-It can be launched along, with multiple parameters (broker's name) nor no parameter (all brokers),  it outputs results to standard output.
+It can be launched along, with multiple parameters (broker's type) nor no parameter (all brokers),  it outputs results to standard output.
  1. [adapter.py](src/main/python/adapter.py) defines adapters to be used to output results.
  1. [scrap_to_db.py](src/main/python/scrap_to_db.py) is the one to be scheduled to run daily.
 It outputs result to a sqlite database.
 It takes whatever parameters [scraper.py](src/main/python/scraper.py) can handle, plus one more : `-f/full/path/to/sqlite/file`.